 Using the pull-down input under the label "Currency of your Merchant Account" select your currency.
 This must be the same currency as you selected for your QUID merchant account when you signed up.
 To confirm the currency of your QUID merchant account, check the settings page in your QUID merchant dashboard.

 Add your QUID API keys to WordPress

 Enter the Public and Secret Keys acquired above.
-Note that the Secret Key is only visible once, when the API key is first created.
+Note that the Secret Key is only visible once in your QUID merchant dashboard -- when the API key is first created.
 If you don't know the Secret Key for the key you created, you'll have to make another.